TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/quick-start/tyk-k8s-demo.md

 TYK_GW_SLAVEOPTIONS_SYNCHRONISERENABLED=true
 ```

-## Variables
+## Environments Variables
+The script has defaults for minimal settings in [this .env file]({{< "https://github.com/TykTechnologies/tyk-k8s-demo/blob/main/.env.example" >}}) and it will give errors if something is missing.
-You can add any Tyk environments variables to the `.env` file and they will be mapped to the respective extraEnvs section in the helm charts.
+You can also add or change any Tyk environments variables in the `.env` file and they will be mapped to the respective `extraEnvs` section in the helm charts.

 | Variable                    |        Default        | Comments                                                                 |
 |-----------------------------|:---------------------:|--------------------------------------------------------------------------|